BORN IN CAPE TOWN IN 1986, Ulrich has come to embrace abstract & minimalist photography with his own unique style & vision.

 There, photography became a natural outlet for him and today, that means basking and being present in beautiful and naturally occurring scenes, textures or moments - though in his case, with a measure of abstraction - and capturing them the moment he becomes aware of them, no matter the context of the setting or where he finds himself.

 In terms of creating art, it has become his primary mode of expression as it resembles and coincides with his predominant state of existence; perpetual introspection.
 This is the purpose of his images.
-To bring his personal experiences and perspectives to others and, as with any art, allow them to take it and form their own experiences and perspectives as extensions of his own, while perpetuating the cycle of the observer being observed.
+To bring his personal experiences and perspectives to others and, as with any art, allow them to take it and form their own experiences and perspectives as extensions of his own, while perpetuating the cycle of the observer observing, as well as being observed.

 _